joostkremers/ebib/docs/ebib-manual.md

 format string that Ebib uses can be customised.
 The default string is `"%Y-%m-%d %T (%Z)"`, which produces a timestamp of the form `"2007-03-12 01:03:26 (CET)"`.
-This string is sortable and has the additional advantage that it can converted to Emacs’ internal time representation with the function `date-to-time`.
+This string is sortable and has the additional advantage that it can be converted to Emacs’ internal time representation with the function `date-to-time`.
 The format can be customised; see the documentation for `format-time-string` on the options that are available.